 Places to go to get rat-arsed

 Most bars in Wenceslas Square.
 Side roads off Wenceslas Square on the right as you go up you'll find Rocky O'Reillys in Stepanska.
-In Krakovska you'll find The Lions Bar.
 In Ve Smeckach you'll find the strip clubs and three of the sport bars.
 Around the Old Town Square you'll have Caffreys Irish Bar and the George and Dragon pub.
 A short walk away from the Old Town Square you have Mollie Malones Irish Bar in Kozi, Legends Sport Bar in Tynsky Dvur (now called The Dubliner) and Harleys Bar in Dlouha.
 Joes Bar in Malostranska will let a group of up to 10 get in OK as will U Maleho Glena in Karmelitska.
 Around the corner in Trziste is JJ Murphys Irish Bar which sometimes uses it's function room for a large stag party.
 Further along the Mala Strana side of the river, a stag party normally end up at the Shadow Cafe (formerly "8 ball") in Ujezd.
 At the end of Na Prikope (50 metres from the Powder Gate you see the CNB (Czech National Bank).
 Around the corner is the "Tlusta Koala" (Fat Koala) which used to be the John Bull Pub but, now has gone more international.
 Cheap beer in comparison to the usual ex-pat bar.

 Places to go to enjoy a drink